 And that is also why I also don’t deglaze the pan.

-It would be such a pity to get rid of such a rich base for your French wine and steak sauce!
+What a pity to throw away a rich base for this French wine and steak sauce.

 Room Temperature